openmultiplayer/pawn-natives/README.md

+# WARNING: Heavily modified fork of pawn-natives for internal use in open.mp.
+Use the upstream version!

 # pawn-natives
 Macros and templates for quickly defining PAWN (SA:MP mostly) natives and also exporting them for other plguins to use.